mwgribben/abc-of-chairmanship/at_a_glance.markdown

 6. Motion taken confirming same
 7. No discussion except on their accuracy
 8. Amended if inaccurate or incomplete
-9. Chairman signs minutes and initials corrections
+9. Chair signs minutes and initials corrections

     ### C. Correspondence